Digital Inclusion

 Under CEF2, the European Commission will co-fund actions aiming to equip Europe's main transport routes and providers of key services in local communities with 5G connectivity, as well as actions to deploy or upgrade backbone networks based on advanced technologies.

-With a planned budget of €258 million, the first calls under the programme will focus on infrastructure connecting federated cloud services, backbone infrastructures for digital global gateways, such as submarine cables, as well as preparatory actions to set up operational digital platforms for transport and energy infrastructures across the EU.
+With a planned budget of €258 million, the first calls under the programme focused on infrastructure connecting federated cloud services, backbone infrastructures for Digital Global Gateways, such as submarine cables, as well as preparatory actions to set up operational digital platforms for transport and energy infrastructures across the EU.
 This follows the adoption of the first Work Programme for CEF2 Digital in December 2021 that earmarked more than €1 billion in total funding for the period 2021-2023.

 CEF2 Digital calls are mainly open to entities, including joint ventures, established in Member States and overseas countries or territories.